allegro/bigflow/README.md

 bgq.build_dag_from_notebook('/path/to/your/notebook.ipynb', 'workflow_v1', start_date='2014-05-21')
 ```

-After you run the code above, you will get [zipped Airflow DAG](https://airflow.apache.org/concepts.html?highlight=zip#packaged-dags) that you can deploy.
+After you run the code above, you will get a [zipped Airflow DAG](https://airflow.apache.org/concepts.html?highlight=zip#packaged-dags) that you can deploy.
 The easiest way to deploy a DAG is by using the [Cloud Composer](https://cloud.google.com/composer/).

 ### Wait for tables